 An Act to make better provision for the use, protection and management of certain public lands and waters and the flora and fauna thereof, to establish the Conservation and Parks Commission, to confer functions relating to the conservation, protection and management of biodiversity and biodiversity components, and for incidental or connected purposes.

-[Long title amended by No. 28 of 2015 s.
+[Long title amended: No. 28 of 2015 s.
 4; No. 24 of 2016 s.
 287.]

 Part I — Preliminary